Shopping for durable, easy-to-use garden tools can be challenging, especially when facing so many options.

 - Made for water and land

 Say goodbye to achy arms and sore hands.
-This lightweight rake is just the thing if you need something that isn’t super heavy.
-Weighing only 1.03 pounds, this is extremely easy to maneuver and transport around your yard.
+This lightweight rake is great if you want something lightweight.
+Weighing only two pounds, this is extremely easy to maneuver around your yard.

 The rake comes with a polymer head and fiberglass handle, so it’s durable and sturdy while still being super lightweight.
 The tines are spring-loaded as well, so you don’t need to put extra pressure on the tool while you use it.